microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/directory.md

-# Deleted items
+# Directory resource type

+Represents a deleted item in the directory.
 When a [group is deleted](../api/group_delete.md), the item is added to the deleted items "container".
 You can perform the following operations on deleted items:

 * If a group was accidentally deleted, you can restore the group from deleted items.
 The group will be fully restored including all memberships and data.
 * You can permanently delete a group from deleted items.
 But, once an item is permanently deleted, it cannot be restored.